 The headteacher is the first point of contact for whistleblowing queries.
 If the allegation is related to the headteacher, the concern will be raised with the chair of governors.

 Any member of the school community or the general public is able to 'blow the whistle', however, the PIDA only protects employees.
-The 'Non-employees' section of this policy includes further details on how whistleblowing affects non-employees.

 4. DEFINITIONS